mushie4282/Battleship-Project/README.md

 # Battleship Game

 The Battleship Game is a two-player game that simulates a naval battle.
 However, in this implementation, it's a single-player game where the player competes against the computer.
 The player places their ships on a 9x9 grid and tries to sink the computer's ships before the computer sinks theirs.
+The user must answer a World War 2 question correct in order to attack first.

 This implementation of the game uses a simple randomizer to determine the computer's moves.
 The computer randomly selects a cell on the player's grid and checks if there is a ship at that location.
 If there is, the computer marks that cell as a hit and continues to fire at adjacent cells until the ship is sunk.
 If there isn't, the computer marks that cell as a miss and the player takes their turn.